ssreekanth2000/project_2/README.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/regression.png)

-We see on the basis of coefficients of regression and range of values, the variables CONPRESS, PARTYID, REALINC have the biggest effects and the others following them.
+We see on the basis of coefficients of regression and range of values, the variables confidence in the press, party affliation and income have the biggest effects and the others following them.

 Here is a sample result where we plotted the confidence in the federal government varying with inflation adjusted income with all the variables set to their unweighted mean.